ezadmin126/ezadmin/README.md

-This is a tool that can convert SQL into a web page with a table form in any UI framework.
+This is a serlet tool that can convert SQL into a servlet web page with a table or form in any UI framework. also can use drag drop to edit page.

 springboot :